dotarvid/is-today-a-public-holiday-in-sweden/README.md

 ## Background

-This project is a part of a course in "Flerplattformsapplikationer" at [Malmö University](https://mau.se/).
+This project is a part of a course in [Flerplattformsapplikationer med webbtekniker](https://mau-webb.github.io/resurser/da395a-vt24/) at [Malmö University](https://mau.se/).
 For the full instructions, see [GitHub Pages for the course](https://mau-webb.github.io/resurser/da395a-vt24/vg-assignment/) (in Swedish).

 I wanted to create a simple web app that tells you if today is a public holiday in Sweden.
 The project was built with [Next.js](https://nextjs.org/).